paologaleotti/gleamkit/README.md

 aiming to provide a simple and opinionated setup that is **production-ready** (even though Gleam is still a very cutting edge language).

-I am aware that Gleam has the "start simple, refactor later" (just like Golang).
+I am aware that Gleam has the "start simple, refactor later" philosophy (just like Golang).
 This starter is inspired by my own [blaze](https://github.com/paologaleotti/blaze), only giving the user the essentials for real, production use without going crazy on the structure.